 How long is the program?

-The program consists of 30 credits and five courses.
+The program consists of 30 credits.
 It is designed to efficiently be completed in four terms, or 16 months.
 Curriculum is subject to revision, but here are some current sample program plans for fall admission and spring admission.

 What are the prerequisites?